SmartTokenLabs/attestation/ethereum/lib/ERC-Readme.md

 ### Introduction

-With the advent of blockchains like Ethereum, we are able to validate identifiers which attest to a users identity or credentials.
+With the advent of blockchains like Ethereum, we are able to validate identifiers which attest to a users identity or credentials inside and outside a smart contract.
 This ERC outlines a way we can validate a users identifiers in an efficient and privacy enabled way which can be used both on chain and off chain.

 ### Purpose